New Aurora Wilderness Camp Launched in Finland

 The region surrounding the Finnish village Kilpisjärvi is known for its remote and uninterrupted Arctic tundra.
 Away from any manmade light pollution, it is here that that the wilderness camp is placed for the winter, giving guests the best possible opportunity to experience the Northern Lights and simply enjoy the silence of the Arctic plains.

-The new Aurora Wilderness camp is made up of two mobile sleeping huts which are placed in the best possible wilderness locations for the entire season, and once the winter ice has thawed they will be relocated.
+The new Aurora Wilderness camp is made up of three mobile sleeping huts which are placed in the best possible wilderness locations for the entire season, and once the winter ice has thawed they will be relocated.
 Each hut comfortably sleeps two.
 Most importantly, the roof of each huts is entirely made from glass, allowing guests to lie back in bed and gaze out at the stars and (hopefully) the Northern Lights.

 Situated 6km east from Kilpisjärvi, the Aurora Wilderness Camp huts will include gas stove, a super wide bed, table, heater, dry toilet, snowshoes, kicksleds, all adding to this glamping arctic experience.